dart-lang/site-www/src/tools/pub/publishing.md

 are a few additional requirements for uploading a package:

 * You must include a `LICENSE` file.
-  Using an existing [open-source license][open-source license] makes it easy for others to use your package.
-  We recommend the [BSD license,][BSD license] which is used by Dart itself.
+  We recommend the [BSD 3-clause license][], which the Dart and Flutter teams use.
+  However, you can use any license that's appropriate for your package.
   You must also have the legal right to redistribute anything that you upload as part of your package.

 * Your package must be less than 10 MB large after gzip compression.
 If